Prague Entry Requirements

 Entry permissions vary by nationality.
 Find your category below.

-Citizens of countries not on the visa-exemption list must obtain a Schengen visa before travel
+Nationals of countries not listed for visa-free entry must obtain a Schengen (short-stay) visa prior to travel.

 Arrival Process